splunk/splunk-app-examples/setup_pages/dependency_checking_app_example/README.md

 # Configuration
 There are two apps installed out-of-the-box when you `make` examples repo.
 Both not configured to begin with.
 Follow these steps to run through the dependency_checking_setup_page_app example:

-- Navigate to the dependency_checking_app and attempt to configure.
+- Navigate to the "Dependency Checking App Example" and attempt to configure.

 - There will be an alert that the `Weather_app_example` is not configured.

 - Navigate to the `weather_app_example` and finish the configuration.
 Ensure the version installed is greater or equal to 1.0.

-- Navigate back to the dependency_checking_app and attempt to configure.
+- Navigate back to the "Dependency Checking App Example" and attempt to configure.

 - Set up configuration should complete successfully.